Shaaheen/Practicals--CS2001F/PracTwo/out/ReadMe.txt

-To Run: use make from terminal in root folder PracTwo.
+To Run: Use "make" from terminal in root folder PracTwo.
 Then use java TreeUI as that is the main Driver class.
+Use "make clean" and load up new Task.
+	Currently Task 1 is in use

 Main Java files kept in PracTwoSource